RobertOdhiz/BoB_Node_Backend/README.md

 # Bob - Financial Literacy Platform Backend

 Bob is a financial literacy platform designed to educate users on goal setting and savings using Gemini AI technology.
-This repository contains the backend server for Bob, built with Node.js, SQLite3, and Express.js.
+This repository contains the backend server for Bob, built with Node.js, Express.js and integrated with Gemini AI and Firebase.

 ## Contents